Impulse (1990 film): Plot

 Lottie visits Stan and spends the night at his house, during which the two have sex.
 In the morning, Lottie attempts to confess to him what happened, but is unable to.
-While studying the sketch and 911 audio tapes, Stan begins to suspect Lottie may be the mysterious "Carla".
-That night, he returns home drunk and confronts Lottie about Tony's murder, believing that she killed him; however, Lottie explains what occurred, though Stan remains angry and betrayed.
-The next day, Stan visits the district attorney with a plan to set up Tony's killer: As part of the plot, a local Los Angeles newscaster announces a false "new development" in the case, parading footage of a sunglasses-clad Lottie, who proclaims that she can identify the killer.
+While studying the sketch and 911 audio tapes, Stan begins to suspect Lottie may be "Carla".
+That night, he returns home drunk and confronts Lottie, believing that she killed Tony.
+Lottie explains what occurred, but Stan remains feeling angry and betrayed.
+The next day, Stan visits the district attorney with a plan to set up Tony's killer: As part of the plot, a local newscaster announces a false "new development" in the case, parading footage of a sunglasses-clad Lottie, who proclaims that she can identify the killer.

 That night, Lottie stakes out in an abandoned house, waiting for the killer.
-A stranger arrives, but soon leaves when police close in.
-When they finally stop the man, he claims he is innocent and was paid $50 by an unknown man to deliver Lottie flowers.
+A stranger arrives, but leaves when police close in.
+They eventually stop the man, who claims he is innocent and was paid $50 by someone to deliver Lottie flowers.
 Stan and the other detectives rush back to the house, where the killer has descended upon the scene, murdering the surveilling officer outside.
 When the killer—revealed to be a man named Vic Dimarjian—enters the house, Lottie shoots him to death.
-Before dying, Vic tells Stan he killed Tony to prevent himself from having to testify against Luna.
+Before dying, Vic admits he killed Tony to prevent himself from having to testify against Luna.

 Lottie resigns from the LAPD and decides to take a vacation.
 Morgan, suspicious that Lottie has Tony's missing money from a drug killing in New York, is abrasive to her as she leaves the department.
 He follows her to the airport and confronts her as she opens the airport locker.
-Forcing her into a bathroom, Morgan grows enraged when he finds the suitcase full of baseball cards.
-Stan arrives moments later and incapacitates Morgan before giving Lottie the keys to his car, where he tells her he has stored Tony's money in the trunk.
+Forcing her into a bathroom, Morgan grows enraged after finding the suitcase full of baseball cards.
+Stan later arrives and incapacitates Morgan before giving Lottie the keys to his car, where he reveals he has stored Tony's money in the trunk.
 Lottie goes to retrieve the cash but decides against it.
 She returns inside to the airport bar, where she insists that Stan turn it in to authorities before joining him for a drink.